 As a screenwriter, you want to spend most of your time writing and less time worrying about typeface and line spacing.

-But don’t worry: We’ve rounded up the most popular screenwriting tools for every budget to help you write your next Oscar winner.
+But don’t worry: We’ve rounded up the most popular screenwriting options for every budget to help you write your next Oscar (or Emmy!) winner.
 Or at least finally finish that script you’ve been working on.